Sarah Kinsley: Life and career

-Kinsley was born in 2001 in Mountain View, California, where she lived for the first five months of her life.
+Kinsley was born in 2000 in Mountain View, California, where she lived for the first five months of her life.
 She grew up in a small town in Connecticut and is of Chinese-American descent.
 On the presence of music in her early life, Kinsley said: "it was just everything.
 It was always there.
 I think that was part of the reason why I had to do music, in some form.
 At some point, it just became inseparable from life."
-Whilst growing up, Kinsley trained in classical piano and violin and performed in youth orchestras.
-She "made a name for herself" due to her emotional nature whilst performing.
-Whilst attending middle school, Kinsley and her family moved to Singapore, where she attended an international school.
+As a child, Kinsley trained in classical piano and violin and performed in youth orchestras, where she earned a reputation for emotional performances.
+In middle school, Kinsley and her family moved to Singapore, where she attended an international school.
 Kinsley has cited her classical training as an important factor for her song production process.
 As a teenager, she began a journey into pop music, posting song covers of artists including Justin Bieber and Julia Michaels to Instagram.
 Kinsley was initially shy about her singing voice but found validation from the positive response to her videos.

 Kinsley eventually moved to New York City.
 Years after she had attended the school in Singapore, she was contacted by former classmate Luc Bradford, who had become a music producer under the name Ford.
 He had seen her music covers online and reached out to make a song with Kinsley, and the pair released the song "Craving".
 She wrote the lyrics and Ford produced it, and after releasing it, Kinsley said that although it gave her good contacts in the music industry, she received "twisted" compliments since she was just a feature on the song, with no input into the production.
 It then inspired her to learn music production.
 After she learned of a 2018 report by the University of Southern California that found 2% of producers identify as female, Kinsley wanted to challenge the statistic through producing all of her own music.
 Kinsley studied music theory at Columbia University, and as part of her assignments, she was expected to produce and record songs, which she also released publicly.
 She revealed that after she submitted her 2021 single "Over + Under" for an assignment, she received a good grade in that class.
 Additionally, she was a member of Nonsequitur A Cappella.
 While studying at Columbia, Kinsley often experienced male classmates speaking over her and found it to be a male-geared environment.
 She explained that the music industry needs to "recognise and amplify female producers" such as herself.
+Kinsley met fellow musician Jane Paknia at Columbia; the two performed live together at the time, and toured the US and Europe later.